 Feature Articles: This is where most freelance work in our magazine is published.
 Each issue of the magazine has 4-5 feature articles, usually between 2000 and 5000 words in length, with 6-10 photos.

-Travel Articles: Often, one of the feature stories will be a travel journal type of story, which allows use of first person and freer narrative forms than might be typical for a issue- or history-focused feature article.
+Travel Articles: Often, one of the feature stories will be a travel journal type of story, which allows the use of first-person and freer narrative forms than might be typical for an issue- or history-focused feature article.

 Photo Features: Only rarely do we publish photo features without editorial.

-Interview: We are interested in exclusive interviews with Russian newsmakers who have something interesting to say about current events, history or culture.
+Interviews: We are interested in exclusive interviews with Russian newsmakers who have something interesting to say about current events, history, or culture.

 Post Script: We do not accept freelance submissions for this department, although we do at times commission editorials for this page.

 Online Blog Posts: We welcome pitches for blog posts on all aspects of Russian life, culture, and society.
 Rarely are we interested in editorials or opinion pieces, however, unless one's position and experience offers a rather unique insider perspective.

 Persons interested in submitting articles (or photos) to RL or being assigned freelance work should follow these procedures: